All Episodes

 Okay, try not to.

-Okay, we're gonna discover it together.
+We're going to discover it together.

 And by looking at these questions, we start to look at the underlying wounds.

-First question what or whom am I judging?
+All right, first question: what or whom am I judging?

-So, what or whom are you judging?
+So what or whom are you judging?

 Myself.

-You're judging your time mostly at the time.
+You're judging your time.

 Okay.